Malayanil/Breast-Cancer-Prediction/README.md

 # Breast Cancer Prediction

 Welcome !
-This is a generalised Read Me File for the Breas Cancer Prediction project achived by implementation of Machine Learning in Python.
+This is a generalised Read Me File for the Breast Cancer Prediction project achieved by implementation of Machine Learning in Python.

 Index :